adamhartford/vscode-mvcnavigator/README.md

 ## Known Issues

-- Currently only supports explicit view names in quotes (does not support parameterless View() calls that use action name)
 - Areas support uses wildcard matching which may have performance implications in very large projects
+- Method name detection for parameterless View() calls works with standard method patterns but may not work with very complex method signatures

 ## Release Notes